flatrick/troubleshooting/README.md

 ### Tools for when the logs aren't enough

 I will start by saying this: I'm not exaggerating when I say that the vast majority of issues I've troubleshooted, I've done using this single tool.
 Performance, misbehaving or full application crashes can all be troubleshooted using Windows SysInternals Process Monitor.
 Sounds too good to be true?
 Well, then you're in for a wild ride as you start going through the guides I'll share here and start to see for yourself just how much can be analyzed and identified using this tool.

+The tools I'd recommend using to get a better understanding of what a application is up to are primarily these:

 * Windows SysInternals - Process Monitor
 * Windows SysInternals - Process Explorer